THE MISCHIEVOUS MONKEY IN YOUR MIND

 MY MONKEY HAS A JOB

 When I was younger I allowed this mischievous monkey to toss thousands of negative thoughts every day.
 I believed each one.
-And I held onto them.
+And I held onto them too.

-The result of having a mind filled with so much negativity was that I was quite unhappy – really downright miserable.
+The result of having a mind filled with so much negativity was that I was always unhappy – downright miserable.

 MY MONKEY DOESN’T CARE HOW I PLAY THE GAME

-Knowing this, I created a new game whenever my monkey is active. :
+Knowing this, I created a little mind game when my mischievous monkey is busy:

 - When this little monkey tosses out a negative thought I immediately take action by eliminating, releasing, deflecting, or even destroying the thought.

-- When the thought is gone, I quickly ask myself “How do I want to feel about this situation?”
+- When the thought is gone, I ask myself “How do I want to feel?”

-- I then take the answer and use it to replace the negative thought my monkey had thrown out to me.
+- I then take the answer and use it to replace the old negative thought.

 I’ve gotten quite good at my game.
-It takes a millisecond at the most.
+It takes a nanosecond.

-I’m playing a better game.
-By taking control of my thoughts I’ve reduced my stress and I’m a lot happier.
+I’ve reduced my negative thoughts and I’m a lot happier.